Donda 2: Music and themes

-Donda 2 is a hip hop album.
-The album was described in multiple reviews as seeming unfinished, with Alphonse Pierre, writing for Pitchfork, viewing it as a "undercooked" album posing as an "ever-changing art piece" that may remain incomplete.
+Donda 2 is a hip-hop album.
+The album was described in multiple reviews as seeming unfinished, with Alphonse Pierre of Pitchfork viewing it as an "undercooked" album posing as an "ever-changing art piece" that may remain incomplete.
 A production style that incorporates "see-sawing synth patterns" was observed by The Guardian journalist Alexis Petridis in his review of the album, who also commented that there is a lack of focus, seeing certain songs as resembling demos.
 According to HipHopDX writer Matthew Ritchie, large stretches of the production demonstrate West's "attention to detail" that creates a background for songs.

 West delves into relationship problems between himself and Kim Kardashian on Donda 2, particularly discussing their divorce.
 Thematically, this topic drew comparisons to West's fourth studio album 808s & Heartbreak (2008) from numerous writers.
 He goes into detail about the divorce, focusing on his many emotions and insecurities.
 West directs insults towards comedian Pete Davidson, who became Kardashian's new partner.
 West also addresses his family's concerns, disregarding them.
-The rapper conveys a bitter and self-pitying style, seeking the sympathy of others, while showing a lack of both happiness and empathy.
+He conveys a bitter and self-pitying outlook, seeking the sympathy of others, while showing a lack of both happiness and empathy.

+In the 2025 streaming release of Donda 2, vocals that replace mumble on the Stem Player release of the album are entirely AI generated.
+The lyrics, none of which are written by West, have themes of flexing and ambition.

 Songs

 The album's opening track, "True Love", contains a drum break shared with West's 2010 single "Runaway" that samples "The Basement" by Pete Rock & CL Smooth.
 A posthumous feature from rapper XXXTentacion is included at the beginning, singing about lost love.
 On the track, West laments the childcare arrangements brought about in the wake of his divorce.
-West also references XXXTentacion's son Geykume during the second chorus, as he reminds both his and the late rapper's children of their respective fathers' love for them.
+West also references XXXTentacion's son Gekyume during the second chorus, as he reminds both his and the late rapper's children of their respective fathers' love for them.
 "Broken Road" is a ballad featuring rapper Don Toliver, in which West delivers introspection and declares his freedom.
 "Get Lost" sees West singing a cappella with Auto-Tune heavily applied to his voice, recalling varying memories of his marriage to Kardashian.
 "Too Easy" features electronic elements and contains a mantra by West, who uses the vocal technique as he champions self love.
 The rapper references his then-budding relationship with actress Julia Fox on "Flowers" and alludes to both his birthday gift for her and his Valentine's Day present for his ex-wife Kim Kardashian.
-On June 29, 2022, West was sued by Marshall Jefferson for allegedly sampling his song "Move Your Body" without permission in "Flowers".
 West angrily threatens to fight Davidson on the noisy and aggressive track "Security", proclaiming that he "ain't got enough security for this".